PostgreSQL settings

 .The minimum value is

--1(disables the setting), the maximum is2147483647, and the default value is-1.For more information, see this PostgreSQL guide
+-1(disables the setting), the maximum is2147483647, and the default is-1.For more information, see the

 Backend flush after

-All interfacesMaximum amount of data (in kilobytes) a utility process can write to the OS kernel’s page cache.
+All interfacesMaximum amount of data (in KB) a utility process can write to the OS kernel’s page cache.
 When this amount is exceeded, the DBMS instructs the OS to flush the data to disk.
 The higher value for this setting reduces the likelihood of write slowdowns when data is flushed to disk by the

-fsync,e.g., after a checkpoint is completed.The minimum value is
+fsync, e.g., after a checkpoint is completed.The minimum value is

 Backslash quote